-- Streptococcus pneumoniae – called pneumococcal meningitis; it is currently the most common form of bacterial meningitis in the U.S. Infants under 2 years old and those with compromised immune systems are at greatest risk for it.
+- Streptococcus pneumoniae – called pneumococcal meningitis; it is currently the most common form of bacterial meningitis in the U.S. It can also cause pneumonia, blood infections (septicemia), and ear and sinus infections.
+Infants under 2 years old, people with compromised immune systems, and the elderly are at greatest risk for it.

 - Haemophilus influenzae type b – once the most common cause of bacterial meningitis, its incidence has decreased in the U.S. because of widespread vaccination of children.

-Fungal meningitis, though rare, is most commonly seen in immune-compromised patients, such as those with HIV/AIDS, but may affect anyone.
+Fungal meningitis, though rare, is most commonly seen in immune-compromised patients, such as those with AIDS, but may affect anyone.

-- The most common cause is Cryptococcus neoformans (cryptococcal meningitis), found in dirt and bird droppings.
+- The most common cause is Cryptococcus neoformans (cryptococcal meningitis), thought to be contracted through inhaling dirt contaminated with bird droppings.